Ghost Brigade (song)

 "Ghost Brigade" is a song by English rock band Creeper.
-Written by the band's lead vocalist Will Gould, guitarist Ian Miles, frequent collaborator Neil Kennedy, and producer Tom Dalgety, it was released on 4 November 2022 as the first single from the group's as-yet unannounced third studio album.
+Written by the band's lead vocalist Will Gould, guitarist Ian Miles, frequent collaborator Neil Kennedy, and producer Tom Dalgety, it was released on 4 November 2022 as a standalone single.
 The song was announced and published on streaming services at the end of the band's show When the Sun Comes at the Roundhouse in London, which marked the conclusion of the band's Sex, Death & the Infinite Void promotional cycle.
 "Ghost Brigade" is Creeper's first release on Spinefarm Records, with whom they signed in 2022, as well as the first to feature drummer Jake Fogarty, who joined in 2021.

 Background

 Creeper played the last show of the promotional cycle for Sex, Death & the Infinite Void and American Noir at the Roundhouse in London on 4 November 2022.
 At the end of the show, a theatrical "decapitation" of the band's frontman Will Gould was staged, after which their signing with Spinefarm Records and the release of "Ghost Brigade" were announced.
 The single was the band's first to be produced by Tom Dalgety, who had previously worked with groups including Ghost, Royal Blood and the Damned.
+"Ghost Brigade" was performed live for the first time by the band at Wembley Arena on 26 May 2023, as part of a three-song set at the Heavy Music Awards, where it had also been nominated for Best Single.